nash-pillai/nashpillai.com/README.md

 ## Email

 I currently use Cloudflare email forwarding to forward emails to my personal email.
 I will be setting up a self hosted email server soon.

+## License

+This project is open source and available under the GPL-3.0 License so you can use it as long as derivative works are also open source (credit is appreciated).